 Here’s another problem with using a will: If you give a chunk of money in your will to a disabled person who receives government benefits like Medicaid or subsidized housing, that beneficiary could lose those and other benefits because that person will be tagged as having too much in assets.

 That won’t happen if you use a special-needs trust, the best option to ensure these benefits remain preserved when an inheritance is transferred.
-Plus, like other trusts, special-needs trusts are protected against creditors.
+Plus, like other types, these are protected against creditors.

 Categories of Trusts

-There are several types of trusts, and each is designed to meet specific financial, generational, and marriage needs and situations.
-But before discussing the varying types of trusts, you must understand the difference between two categories: revocable and irrevocable trusts.
+There are several types, and each is designed to meet specific financial, generational, and marriage needs and situations.
+But before discussing the varying types, you must understand the difference between two categories: revocable and irrevocable trusts.

 Also called living trusts, these can be rewritten, updated, or shut down by the person who set up the trust (the grantor).
 They’re the next best thing beyond using a will.